near/docs/docs/roles/integrator/exchange-integration.md

 ### Simple transfer

-To follow this gide, please, check this [step by step instructions](https://docs.near.org/docs/tutorials/create-transactions#low-level----create-a-transaction) on how to create a transaction first.
+To follow this guide, please check the [step by step instructions](/docs/tutorials/create-transactions#low-level----create-a-transaction) on how to create a transaction first.

-In order to send FT to the account it should deposit a storage for it.
-To check if account has deposited the storrage for this FT do the following:
+In order to send a fungible token to an account, the receiver must have a storage deposit.
+This is because each smart contract on NEAR must account for storage used, and each account on a fungible token contract is a key value pair, taking up a small amount of storage.
+For more information, please see [how storage works in NEAR](/docs/concepts/storage-staking).
+To check if account has deposited the storage for this FT do the following:

 Get storage balance of the account. `storage_balance_of` function returns the amount of deposited storage or `null` if there is no deposit.
-  - using `near-cli`:
+  - using NEAR CLI:

     ```bash
     near view <contract_account_id> storage_balance_of '{"account_id": "<user_account_id>"}'